David Bellamy, Christine Lovelock, David Bellamy

 Marion Chapman (Australia

-New from Canada - photos of some beautiful quilts, sent by Norman and Sharon Schmidt
+From Canada - photos of some beautiful quilts, sent by Norman and Sharon Schmidt

 Norman wrote: